Mastermind (Rick Ross album): Singles

 The first promotional single, "Box Chevy", was released on February 15, 2013.
 The music video was filmed on April 1, 2013, and features cameo appearances from MMG members Gunplay, Stalley and Rockie Fresh.
 On May 2, 2013, the music video was released for "Box Chevy".
 The song peaked at number six on the US Bubbling Under R&B/Hip-Hop Singles.

 The album's second promotional single, "No Games" featuring Future, was released on September 5, 2013.
 The song was produced by J.U.S.T.I.C.E.
 League.
 The following day it was sent to urban contemporary radio as a single.
 The music video for "No Games" was filmed on October 10, 2013.
 The song has since peaked at number 19 on the Bubbling Under R&B/Hip-Hop Singles.
 On November 3, 2013, the music video was released for "No Games" featuring Future.

 On October 23, 2013, Ross announced that the album's first official single, which will feature Jay-Z, will be released in early November 2013.
 The following day, Ross revealed that the song is titled "The Devil Is a Lie".
 He explained that song saying, "We're pushing the envelope once again and it's just one of those records I can't wait to hit the streets.
 We went in another direction but it's just one of those records that's gonna speak for itself and everybody's gonna have their opinion of it, but it's most definitely what the streets need."
 On December 19, 2013, "The Devil Is a Lie" featuring Jay-Z, was released for digital download.
 On March 20, 2014, the music video was released for "The Devil Is a Lie".

 On January 24, 2014, it was announced that the next single would be titled, "War Ready", and would feature Jeezy.
 It was then released on February 17, 2014.
 On February 27, 2014, the music video was released for the third promotional single, "Nobody" featuring French Montana and Diddy.
 On March 7, 2014, the music video was released for "War Ready" featuring Jeezy.

-The album's third official single, "Thug Cry" featuring Lil Wayne, was serviced to mainstream urban radio in the United States on March 13, 2014, and then to rhythmic contemporary radio in the same country on April 1, 2014.
+The album's third official single, "Thug Cry" featuring Lil Wayne, was serviced to mainstream urban radio in the United States on March 13, 2014.
 On May 5, 2014, the music video was released for "Thug Cry" featuring Lil Wayne.